PrefectHQ/prefect/docs/index.md

 Prefect 2.0 is designed for incremental adoption.
 You can decorate as many of your dataflow functions as you like and get all the benefits of Prefect as you go!

-!!! info "Don't Panic"
-    Prefect 2.0 is under active development and may change rapidly.
-For production use, we recommend [Prefect 1.0](https://github.com/prefecthq/prefect).

 ## Prefect in action

 To dive right in and see what Prefect 2.0 can do, simply sprinkle in a few decorators and add a little configuration, like the example below.